LauraNolan/marti/README.md

 ## Automated Install

-The automated install script sets up the environment by installing the python libraries needed to properly run bootstrap and then also sets up the Apache SSL options (many of which are done manually in the [production](#production-crits-install) section).
+The automated install script sets up the environment by installing the Python libraries needed to properly run bootstrap and then also sets up the Apache SSL options (many of which are done manually in the [production](#production-crits-install) section).

-This script was developed and verified on a fresh install of ubuntu 16.04 server amd64.
+This script was developed and verified on a fresh install of Ubuntu 16.04 server amd64.

 Assuming you cloned the marti and marti-services into /opt/marti/marti and /opt/marti/marti-services respectively, run the [marti-install](script/marti-install.sh) script.